2000 Pop Cola Panthers season: Occurrences

-Coach Chot Reyes, whose last coaching stint in the PBA was with Sta.Lucia in 1997, was named the new Pop Cola head coach at the start of the season, he replaces Norman Black, who has moved over to Sta.Lucia Realtors.
+Coach Chot Reyes, whose last coaching stint in the PBA was with Sta.
+Lucia in 1997, was named the new Pop Cola head coach at the start of the season, he replaces Norman Black, who has moved over to Sta.Lucia Realtors.
 The Pop Cola coaching staff was completed with the hiring of assistant coaches Binky Favis and former MBA mentor Biboy Ravanes.
 The team's original choice as Reyes' deputy, Aric del Rosario, choose to concentrate on other fields.
+Chot's brother Mike was also added as video coordinator assistant coach.